• Skip to content

 Screening

 The Office for Health Improvement & Disparities’ Fingertips presents data on the percentage uptake of the infant hearing screening test.
-In 2020/21, almost all of newborn babies in Hull had their hearing screening test, which is the highest percentage across the region and higher than England.
+In 2023/24, almost all of newborn babies in Hull had their hearing screening test within 4-5 weeks, and the percentage is the same as England and the region.

 Compared with benchmark